Automage/CS390NIP-Lab4/README.md

 - Use a convnet for the GAN networks.
 - Implement the option to select the ratio of training between discriminator and generator.
 (I chose to use 2 ratio hyperparameters between [0.0, 1.0], one for the generator and the other for the discriminator)
 - Save a plot of loss over training steps for each network.
+- EC: Generate very detailed F-MNIST records (there is no metric for this, just do your best).
+(I have included a run on F-MINST coat images using 10000 epochs)

 ## Questions
 ### Describe the discriminator and generator.